Colorado — Weld County

 Is Greeley a good market to sell an apartment building?

 Greeley's value-add and workforce housing assets attract regional private capital, smaller institutional funds, and 1031 exchange investors.
-The key to maximizing price is ensuring the offering reaches buyers in Denver and along the Front Range who actively seek yield above what Colorado's primary markets offer.
+The key to maximizing price is ensuring the offering reaches buyers in Denver and along the Front Range who actively seek yield above Denver-area market rates.